-The contractor shall provide FSP enrollees with clean, safe, and affordable housing which is maintained in a good state of repair.
+Contractor shall provide clients; referred by BHRS and who are FSP enrollees; with clean, safe, and affordable housing which is maintained in a good state of repair.
 Housing shall be located in areas that are readily accessible to required services such as transportation, shopping, recreation and places of worship.
-The contractor understands that there is a scarcity of such housing and securing housing at any level shall be done collaboratively with the needs of all of those being served by the mental health community in mind.
+Contractor understands that there is a scarcity of such housing and securing housing at any level shall be done collaboratively with the needs of all of those being served by the mental health community in mind.

-The contractor shall ensure the individual has a housing component to their personal service plan, and that progress in skill acquisition and the individual's living experience is reviewed and discussed with the individual on a regular basis no less than four (4) times per year.
+Contractor shall ensure the individual has a housing component to their personal service plan, and that progress in skill acquisition and the individual's living experience is reviewed and discussed with the individual on a regular basis no less than four (4) times per year.
 It is expected that such reviews shall lead to a revision of the housing component of the individual's service plan.
 These reviews may take place in individual sessions or group sessions as is appropriate.

-The contractor shall be responsible for providing enrollment with housing units of mixed types including augmented board and care, dormitory, congregate and supervised living, Single Room Occupancy (SRO), shelter and independent living.
+Contractor shall be responsible for providing enrollment with housing units of mixed types including augmented board and care, dormitory, congregate and supervised living, Single Room Occupancy (SRO), shelter and independent living.
 Each type of housing unit shall provide a specific set of community living experiences, shall be supervised at rates determined by the individual's needs, and shall be financially subsidized at predetermined rates appropriate to the individual's needs and abilities.
 The contractor is responsible for locating niche placements, negotiating rates, paying supplemental costs over and above the client's ability to pay, and ensuring that clients meet their financial obligations.
 The living experiences and housing goals could include the following: